Heterogeneous Dynamic Logic: Provability Modulo Program Theories: Dynamic Theories

-\paragraph{Relation to classic First-Order Dynamic Logic.} The syntax and semantics of classic first-order dynamic logic~\cite{harel_dynamic_2000}, are more restrictive in the supported structure of atoms and state spaces: State spaces are assumed to be simple valuations~\cite[p.
+\paragraph{Relation to classical First-Order Dynamic Logic.} The syntax and semantics of classical first-order dynamic logic~\cite{harel_dynamic_2000}, are more restrictive in the supported structure of atoms and state spaces\chg{S10}{.}{:} State spaces are assumed to be simple valuations~\cite[p.
 293]{harel_dynamic_2000} (and not more complex constructs admitting the evaluation of variables and atoms), and atoms are defined as predicates over terms~\cite[p.
 103]{harel_dynamic_2000}.
-The purpose of abstracting these details is twofold: First, we demonstrate that axioms and proof rules derivable for classical, interpreted first-order dynamic logic are equally derivable using our smaller set of assumptions; Second, we demonstrate that using these relaxed assumptions, we can derive results that allow us to lift and compose dynamic theories.
-This capability, in turn, has two advantages: \begin{enumerate*} \item The designer of a program logic formalized as a dynamic theory can focus on the particularities of the program logic at hand and obtains extensions like regular programs or havoc operators for free (lifting, see \Cref{sec:liftedDL}), \item Once formalized, program logics formalized as dynamic theories can be combined arbitrarily in a manner that admits compositional reasoning (heterogeneous dynamic theories, see \Cref{sec:hdl}). \end{enumerate*}
+We demonstrate that axioms and proof rules derivable for classical, interpreted first-order dynamic logic are equally derivable using our smaller set of assumptions; Moreover, this relaxation, in turn, has two advantages: \begin{enumerate*} \item The designer of a program logic, formalized as dynamic theory, can focus on the particularities of the program logic at hand and obtain extensions like regular programs or havoc operators for free (lifting, see \Cref{sec:liftedDL}), \item Program logics formalized as dynamic theories can be combined arbitrarily in a manner that admits compositional reasoning (heterogeneous dynamic theories, see \Cref{sec:hdl}). \end{enumerate*}